HOW IT WORKS

 How does K Health Pediatrics work?

-Your child must be with you for all interactions with K Health Pediatrics in order to get accurate results and the right treatment.
+Your child must be with you for all interactions with K Health Pediatrics.
 At the start of a doctor chat, we may require you to submit a photo of your child.
 At times, you may be asked to do things like observe if their nose is runny or stuffy, assess their general comfort level, take their temperature, pinch their skin, or describe a rash.

-We heard from you that getting your child to sit still during visits is quite an ordeal.
+We know that getting your child to sit still during visits can be quite an ordeal.
 For your convenience, our visits are mostly text-based, though when a doctor needs to see something in more depth you may be asked to join a quick video chat (for 10 to 30 seconds) or to submit photos or a short video.

 What ages are covered by K Health Pediatrics?